-12. Example of a small Geodesic Dome
+12. Example of a geodesic-style photographic dome

 This key piece of the complex Apollo puzzle has been contributed by a whistle-blower who wishes to remain anonymous.
 Perhaps that Coke bottle sequence reported by Una Ronald, and others who saw it in Western Australia during the Apollo 11 EVA transmission, has more relevance than we first thought.